Vanakkam Chennai: Soundtrack

+Release

+Vanakkam Chennai was released worldwide on 11 October 2013, in Dolby Atmos.
+Ahead of release, the film was denied entertainment tax exemption, despite meeting the eligibility criteria.
+Udhayanidhi subsequently decided to appeal in court, but as of 2016, the film was still not granted the same.

 Critical reception

-Vanakkam Chennai received positive reviews from critics.
-S Saraswathi of Rediff said, "Vanakkam Chennai is a fun-filled, but slow paced romantic film that does not boast of a great or original storyline.
+M Suganth of The Times of India rated the film 3 out of 5, saying it "is slick and enjoyable to an extent but also predictable.
+In fact, most of the time, it is Anirudh's background score that keeps reminding us that this is a romance as well as a comedy".
+S Saraswathi of Rediff.com said, "Vanakkam Chennai is a fun-filled, but slow paced romantic film that does not boast of a great or original storyline.
 But there is simplicity and charm in the characters.
-And the great music certainly keeps you entertained."
+And the great music certainly keeps you entertained".
 Prashanth Reddy of Desimartini said, "Anirudh's music is a huge positive and I can't seem to get a few of the background tunes out of my head.
 Priya Anand looks utterly gorgeous in every frame.
-But "Vanakkam Chennai" is still just an okay-ish Rom-com that is hard to hate.
-It is does very little to reinvigorate a stagnant genre.
-Also, it should have avoided using Santhanam."
-Baradwaj Rangan of The Hindu called it "A low-key bliss-out for the most part."
+But Vanakkam Chennai is still just an okay-ish Rom-com that is hard to hate.
+It does very little to reinvigorate a stagnant genre.
+Also, it should have avoided using Santhanam".

-Behindwoods said, "The first half trots along merrily with Ajay (Shiva) and Anjali (Priya Anand) indulging in one-upmanship that stirs up several laughs and saves the audience the trouble of wondering about the story's progress.
-But the second half, despite Santhanam's shenanigans, plays out more like a drama.
-This in turn stretches the movie to a running time of 2 hours and 31 minutes and much like Rosy Aunty, Vanakkam Chennai too takes its own time to say goodbye."
-IndiaGlitz said, "Though a rather predictable story, the knack of this success lies in the way it has been wrapped and presented.
-As you sit through the movie, it is natural for anyone to forget that Kiruthiga is a debutante director for, she has worked this movie to perfection in every frame."
-Sify said, "The film has nothing new to offer but is still enjoyable due to its glossy packaging, rich visuals and lots of fun.
-It’s a charming film made with heart.
-Give it a chance, you won’t be disappointed."
+Writing for The Hindu, Baradwaj Rangan said, "Seeing Vanakkam Chennai is to be reminded of how stupidly happy a light-hearted love story can make us feel.
+Scenes that have no business working — like one involving Holi colours — make us smile, and that's a sign that we are involved with these characters, that we want them to realise, soon, that they need to get on with the business of being with each other", calling it a "low-key bliss-out for the most part".
+Sify said, "The film has nothing new to offer but is still enjoyable due to its glossy packaging, rich visuals and lots of fun".
+Malini Mannath of The New Indian Express wrote, "Sweet and warm at places, the film is a monotonous journey on the whole.
+Offering nothing exciting or novel in either its plot or presentation, it's at best a stepping stone for a debutant maker".